scheinerman/ClosedIntervals.jl/README.md

 julia> in(0,A)
 false
 ```
-Notice that testing for membership in an empty interval does not
+Notice that testing for membership in an empty interval
-generate an error, but will always return `false`.
+always return `false`.

 Operations